 ---- please forward this call to potentially interested mentors in your network! —

-Important: Interested mentors need to contact us on firstname.lastname@example.org as early as possible with a declaration of interest and a short summary of the intended project.
-The deadline for expressions of interest is January 10.
-Full project descriptions need to be submitted by January 17.
+Important: Interested mentors need to contact us on email@example.com as early as possible with a declaration of interest and a short summary of the intended project.
+Full project descriptions need to be submitted to INCF by February 3.

 We are calling for open source software development project ideas with some sort of neuro connection - fixes or extensions to big/broadly applicable or small/niche tools used by neuroscience researchers, efforts and initiatives in the broad field of computational neuroscience.
 If your project supports or implements INCF endorsed standards or best practices, we especially encourage you to apply.

-Choice of project time commitment: a project can be one of two sizes, either large (350 h) or medium (175 h).
-Google will want to us to apply with a good mix of large and medium project sizes.
+- Choice of project time commitment: a project can be one of three sizes, either small (~90 hours), medium sized (~175 hours) or large (~350 h).
+Google will want us to apply with a good mix of large and medium project sizes.

-To give us a good chance of achieving a good mix, everyone submitting at least two project ideas will be asked to include both half-time and full-time projects (or at least one flexible project where the duration can be either large or medium, to be decided by mentor and contributor).
+To give us a good chance of achieving a good mix, everyone submitting at least two or more project ideas will be asked to include a mix of at least two different project lengths (or at least one flexible project where the duration can be either large or medium, to be decided by mentor and contributor).

 - Contributions are open to students AND to beginners in open source software development.